pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-dxgkargcb_feature_nativefence_caps_1.md

 ## -description

+The **DXGKARGCB_FEATURE_NATIVEFENCE_CAPS_1** structure describes the native fence capabilities of the OS.

 ## -struct-fields

 ### -field SupportOptimizedDefaultFenceType

-Indicates whether the OS supports **D3DDDI_NATIVEFENCE_TYPE_DEFAULT** as described in [Native GPU fence objects](/windows-hardware/drivers/display/native-gpu-fence-objects.md).
+Indicates whether the OS supports **D3DDDI_NATIVEFENCE_TYPE_DEFAULT** as described in [Native GPU fence objects](/windows-hardware/drivers/display/native-gpu-fence-objects).
 If the OS sets this as TRUE, the OS supports allocating native fence storage in VRAM.
 KMD should query this OS cap and determine whether the OS allows KMD to specify a local memory **SupportedSegmentSet** during the creation of fence type **D3DDDI_NATIVEFENCE_TYPE_DEFAULT**.

 ### -field SupportIntraGpuFenceType

-Indicates whether the OS supports **D3DDDI_NATIVEFENCE_TYPE_INTRA_GPU** as described in [Native GPU fence objects](/windows-hardware/drivers/display/native-gpu-fence-objects.md)..
+Indicates whether the OS supports **D3DDDI_NATIVEFENCE_TYPE_INTRA_GPU** as described in [Native GPU fence objects](/windows-hardware/drivers/display/native-gpu-fence-objects)..

 ## -remarks

-For a sample code snippet and more information about native GPU fences, see [Native GPU fence objects](/windows-hardware/drivers/display/native-gpu-fence-objects.md).
+For a sample code snippet and more information about native GPU fences, see [Native GPU fence objects](/windows-hardware/drivers/display/native-gpu-fence-objects).

 ## -see-also